chemgymrl/chemgymrl/docs/reaction.md

 [RewardGenerator](RewardGenerator)(use_purity=False,exclude_solvents=False,include_dissolved=False)

 Here, the goal is to maximize the amount of the desired material while possibly minimizing an undesired material.
+Note: This reward is given only at the end of the episode.

+In addition to the yield reward given at the end of the episode, a reward of -0.1 is given whenever the agent performs an action resulting in a spill.